-The lyrics of a song by Don Moen called "Give Thanks" advise: "Let the weak say I am strong, let the poor say I am rich."
+The lyrics of a song by Don Moen called "Give Thanks" says "Let the weak say I am strong, let the poor say I am rich."
 I love that song.
 I "give thanks" today for the truth of those words.

-Prayer: Thank You, Lord, that this beginner still gains strength from You regardless of what this day offers.
+Prayer: Thank you, Lord, that this beginner still gains strength from you regardless of what this day offers.